The Power of One (film): Plot

-A maturing PK begins to express sympathy towards black prisoners, who are detained under appalling conditions and frequently beaten and bullied by the Anglo-South African and Afrikaner guards, one of whom, Sgt.
+A maturing PK begins to express sympathy towards black prisoners, who are detained under appalling conditions as well as frequently beaten and bullied by the Anglo-South African and Afrikaner guards, one of whom, Sgt.
 Bormann forces Piet to eat manure off his foot.
-PK works with Doc to distribute contraband among the native Africans, writes their letters to home, and shares their many sufferings.
+PK works with Doc to distribute contraband among the Indigenous Africans, writes their letters to home, and shares their many sufferings.
 During World War II, Doc is repatriated and returns to Germany, and Piet is bludgeoned to death by Bormann, in retaliation for initiating a concert, led by PK and Doc, with the black prisoners singing a song denouncing the guards as cowards in their native tongue.
-As a result of the murder of Piet by Bormann during the concert, Bormann is later found hung a month later in Geel Piet's cell (by person/s unknown).
+As a result of the murder of Piet by Bormann during the concert, Bormann is later found hanged a month later in Geel Piet's cell (by person/s unknown).

-In 1948, when apartheid is formally established by the newly elected Afrikaans National Party government under D. F. Malan, PK goes to study at the prestigious Prince of Wales School in Johannesburg.
-While attending a boxing championship, he is enamoured by Maria Marais, the daughter of a leading National Party official.
+In 1948, when apartheid is established by the newly elected Afrikaans National Party-led government under D. F. Malan, PK goes to study at the prestigious Prince of Wales School in Johannesburg.
+While attending a boxing championship, he is enamoured by Maria Marais, the daughter of a leading NP official.
 Since her strict father will not permit them to see each other, they begin dating in secret.
 On one such outing they are introduced to Gideon Duma, a prominent boxer in Alexandra, a black township.
-Duma's passion for resisting apartheid inspires PK, and he opens an English-language school for native Africans.
+Duma's passion for resisting apartheid inspires PK, and he opens an English-language school for Indigenous Africans.

 Maria's father, incensed by the couple's ongoing relationship and PK's ties to a de facto racially desegregated gym, leads him to request a formal investigation by one of his South African Police contacts, Colonel Breyten.
 Breyten and his sergeant, an embittered Jaapie Botha, place PK under surveillance for subversion.
 His clashes with the police (which result in detainment of numerous people he knows) come to a head when Duma is severely injured and Maria is killed during a raid on their school in a church along with numerous other innocent people.
 Maddened by grief, PK considers going to study at Oxford in England, but is consoled by a recovering Duma who shows him that all his teachings have finally shown progress and reminds him of all the good he can still do in South Africa.